ONEcampaign/eu_mff/data_app/src/data/scripts/README.md

 # Refreshing the analysis

-This project hosts data visualisations in Flourish and also uses a data loader for the homepage.

-Data for both gets refreshed automatically during build.
+Lacking chained data loaders, this project (for now) does not leverage them directly.

-The flourish data can be refreshed manually by running:
+Instead two scripts produce the data, which can be refreshed manually by running:
 - ms_analysis.py
 - eu_institutions.py

-That data is also stored in the "data" folder of the app.